 That is, until DNA testing entered the equation.
 In late 2017, Costa County (CA) investigator Paul Holes uploaded a DNA sample from one of the Golden State Killer’s murder scenes to the personal genomics website GEDmatch, where it was a partial match for a number of samples in the site’s database.
 Investigators then spent the next few months eliminating ancestors and partial matches (either they were born too long ago, weren’t male, and so on) until they honed in on DeAngelo as a likely suspect.

 Detectives started to stake out DeAngelo, and were finally able to get a DNA sample from a garbage can outside his house, and match it to the one from the murder scene.

 The next day, detectives knocked on DeAngelo’s door and brought him out into the light—and into the hands of law enforcement—once and for all.

 The next day, Sacramento District Attorney Anne Marie Schubert gave a press conference to announce that they had arrested a prime suspect in the Golden State Killer case, through the use of DNA.

 The day’s date?
 April 25th, 2018, National DNA Day.

-Hopefully, in 2019 National DNA Day will bring more good news, and help more people learn about the everyday benefits of genomic science.
+Since then, interest and participation in DNA science have only increased.
+Hopefully, in 2020 National DNA Day will continue to bring more good news, and help more people learn about the everyday benefits of genomic science.